paulrobertlloyd/paulrobertlloyd-v3/src/collections/_posts/2012-02-26-responsive_summit.md

 date: '2012-02-26 23:21:55 +0000'
 location: Brighton, England
 excerpt: Last week I was invited to Responsive Summit, a face-to-face discussion about Responsive Web Design.
 We talked about what we've learnt so far, the problems we're continuing to face and things we'd like to change.
 And no, I didn't get the Dr. Strangelove reference either.
+images:
-image: 2012/02/responsive_summit.jpg
+- 2012/02/responsive_summit.jpg
 tags:
 - Web
 - Responsive design
 - Responsive Summit
 discussion: closed
 ---
 {% include figure.html